mcgnly/DeveloperDocumentation/Android/LoginSequence.md

         /**
           * When a menu item is selected, we see which item was called and
-          * decide what to do upon it.
+          * decide what to do according to the item.
           */
         @Override
         public boolean onOptionsItemSelected(MenuItem item) {